The 27 Club is a group of musicians and performers who died tragically at just the age of 27. These are the stories behind its most infamous members.

-On that morning, an electrician was on Cobain’s Seattle property.
-The worker found Cobain in the greenhouse above his garage with an apparent self-inflicted gunshot wound to the head.
+On that morning, an electrician was on the Seattle property of Kurt Cobain.
+The worker found the Nirvana lead singer in the greenhouse above his garage with an apparent self-inflicted gunshot wound to the head.
 A co-worker called the local radio station, stating he had the “scoop of the century” adding, “you’re going to owe me a lot of concert tickets for this one”.

-It appears that Cobain barricaded himself in the greenhouse and penned a suicide note in red ink.
+It appears that Kurt Cobain barricaded himself in the greenhouse and penned his suicide note in red ink.
 His wallet, found at the scene, was opened to reveal his Washington State driver’s license.
 Cobain’s wife, Courtney Love, reconstructed the likely scene:

 “[Kurt Cobain] drew a chair up to a window overlooking the Puget Sound, sat down, took some more drugs (most likely heroin), pressed the barrel of the 20-gauge shotgun to his head and — evidently using his thumb — pulled the trigger.”